A priori error estimates for finite element approximations of regularized level set flows in higher norms: Introduction

+which is the defining equation of mean curvature flow in the parametric formulation.
+Herein, we may write $\Delta_{\xi} x = -H \nu$ with $H$ the mean curvature and $\nu$ the outward directed normal vector of the surface parameterized by $x(t, \cdot)$, according to the Gauss formula from differential geometry.
+We remark that mean curvature flow can also be interpreted as the gradient flow for the area functional.
+Under mean curvature flow a smooth, convex initial hypersurface shrinks in finite time to a point and that singularity looks round `under the microscope', i.e. after rescaling, see \cite{MR1216584}.
+There are variants of mean curvature flow in the literature at which $-H\nu$ is replaced in the right-hand side above by $(1/H)\nu$ (inverse mean curvature flow) or also $-H^k\nu$, $k\ge 1$, (flow by a power of the mean curvature).
+We refer here to the introductions of \cite{MR1916951} and \cite{MR2420018} for a good overview over these variants and will discuss aspects and applications of these flows more detailed in the sequel.

+The parametric formulation has limitations as one can already see from the example of mean curvature flow.
+When the initial surface is not convex, e.g. a shape of a dumbbell, it might happen that the bar of the dumbbell vanishes somewhere so that the surface breaks into two (non-empty) pieces.
+Such phenomena can be seen in the parametric formulation only before such topological changes occur which themselves are known only from suitably generalized formulations.
+Examples are the level set formulation \cite{MR1100206, MR1374010,MR1100211}, a framework to describe mean curvature flow in the sense of geometric measure theory \cite{Brakke}, and a formulation as a limit of phase field models \cite{AllenCahn:1979}.

-This paper extends the finite element error analysis for regularized geometric evolution equations considered in \cite{HK}.
-We are concerned with a finite element approximation formulated in \cite{MR2350186} for the following family of equations
+In the present paper we only study a level set formulation which in turn allows topological changes of the evolving level set.
+Thereby we extend specific aspects of the finite element error analysis for regularized geometric evolution equations in level set form considered in \cite{HK} by the second author.
+In \cite{HK} error analysis for a finite element approximation for the following family of equations (which is here slightly more general than in that reference) is considered:

 with